The length of time it takes to self-publish, from finished manuscript to finished book, depends largely on three factors:

 - The process you choose to self-publish your book.

-At 1106 Design, books are usually finished within 90 days if the editorial evaluation done at the beginning of the process recommends only a typical copyedit for the manuscript.
-That estimate includes the needed time to pause and reflect, but assumes that decisions will be made by the author in a timely fashion.
+At 1106 Design, books are usually finished within 90 days, assuming the editorial evaluation done at the beginning of the process recommends a copyedit for the manuscript.
+This estimate includes the needed time for the author to pause and reflect but assumes that decisions will be made by the author in a timely fashion.
 Some steps can overlap; for example, editing and cover design can be done at the same time, as can the design samples for the book’s interior.
 Some steps must follow the other; for example, proofreading should take place only after the book has been typeset.

 However, if your manuscript is incomplete or if the editorial evaluation recommends a rewrite or substantive edit, the book may take weeks or even months longer to self-publish.
 A substantive edit, also known as a developmental edit, involves the assistance of an experienced editor who will hold your hand as together you identify and fix the issues in your book.
 The editing process may involve the editor, yourself, or both of you rewriting portions of the book or writing new material.
 Once the manuscript is complete, the editor will copyedit the book and the rest of the self-publishing process moves forward as outlined above.
 Should you decide to rewrite the book on your own without the assistance of a professional editor, we suggest that you ask for a second editorial evaluation before proceeding.

 In either case, while an editorial evaluation may delay your project or even cost you more money should you choose a substantive edit, you will ultimately save money by not investing your dollars in an unmarketable book.